 \subsubsection{Non-Convex Setting}

-In non-convex setting, a notable contribution in graph-level unlearning context can found in \cite{guo2020certified}.
-This approach offers a method for \textit{certified removal} of deleted data from a trained model.
-Operating within the non-convex setting, the method applies the Newton update, also known as the influence function, to the gradient influence of the removed data point.
-The paper goes on to establish robust theoretical bounds on the security parameters, providing rigorous proof of the certified removal's effectiveness.

-In the pursuit of approximate unlearning within the non-convex setting, EraEdge is introduced in \cite{wu2022fast}.
-EraEdge specifically targets edge unlearning in graphs.
-To achieve this, EraEdge focuses on reversing the influence of the edge that needs to be removed from the new model $W^\prime$, leveraging the concept of influence functions \cite{pmlr-v70-koh17a}.
+In the pursuit of approximate unlearning within the non-convex setting, CEU is introduced in \cite{10.1145/3580305.3599271}.
+CEU specifically targets edge unlearning in graphs.
+To achieve this, CEU focuses on reversing the influence of the edge that needs to be removed from the new model $W^\prime$, leveraging the concept of influence functions \cite{pmlr-v70-koh17a}.
 The authors propose an estimation of the influence function by upweighting the set of all affected nodes and subsequently calculate the reverse of the Hessian matrix multiplied by the gradient vector to obtain the influence.
 To address computational complexity, they employ conjugate gradient optimization, effectively reducing the computational burden.
 ETR~\cite{yang2024erase} follows a similar approach, but edit weights accordingly to the Fisher information matrix, which is computed approximately and efficiently.